Learn About/Subscribe:

 Thanks to the early lessons learned at schools like Princeton, and God's gracious provision at every step, each campus launched in the years since 2002 has experienced steady, fairly predictable growth patterns.

-The natural progression of supporting alumni of the ministry as they transitioned into careers in major cities such as New York, and the strategic impact of such cities, led to the launch of the Cities ministries, which serve alumni as well as professionals.
+The natural progression of supporting alumni of the ministry as they transitioned into careers in major cities such as New York and the strategic impact of such cities led to the launch of the Cities ministries, which serve alumni and professionals.

-Christian Union's most recent ministry, Christian Union Day & Night, was launched in 2016.
-Day & Night's mission is to promote spiritual strengthening in Christians across America, helping them thrive in order to make an impact in an increasingly secular culture by covenanting together for successive spiritual initiatives.
-Given the spiritual state of the nation, nothing less than the full power and presence of God will enable Christians to glorify him in all his splendor.
+Christian Union's most recent ministry, Christian Union Day & Night, now called Christian Union America, was launched in 2016.
+Christian Union America's mission is to promote spiritual strengthening in Christians across America, helping them thrive and impact an increasingly secular culture by covenanting together for successive spiritual initiatives.
+Given the nation's spiritual state, nothing less than the full power and presence of God will enable Christians to glorify him in all his splendor.

 Historic Timeline